 Dr. Dana Zeidler

-Distinguished University professor, professor of science education, and program coordinator for science education
+Distinguished University professor and program coordinator, science education

 Dr. Dana Zeidler is a professor of science education at the University of South Florida's College of Education.
 His research program incorporates aspects of Argumentation and Discourse, Moral Reasoning and Character Formation, Epistemology and the Nature of Science into a theoretical framework using Socioscientific Issues as a means to facilitate scientific literacy.
 His work has attracted international attention and is cited widely both within and external to the community of science education.